BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

   Funny diagram of how the prediction is made chunk by chunk avoiding the memory bottleneck.
 Each GPU (truck on the image) processes a batch (blue/yellow cube in the image) at each time.

 Everything mentioned up to this point is common to all workflows offered by BiaPy, so these steps can be applied to any of them.
-From here, we will have the complete image prediction, and the next steps depend on each workflow.
+From here, you will have the complete image prediction, and the next steps depend on each workflow.
 To activate these next steps, you need to enable ``TEST.BY_CHUNKS.WORKFLOW_PROCESS.ENABLE`` and set the variable ``TEST.BY_CHUNKS.WORKFLOW_PROCESS.TYPE`` to one of these options:

 * ``'chunk_by_chunk'``: Each chunk will be considered as an individual file.
 Choose this option if you don't have enough memory to process the entire predicted image with ``'entire_pred'``.
 This option is only available in the Detection workflow.